hagbard/the-flogger-manual/docs/next_formatter.md

 Tokens with optional values can have prefix and suffix text provided.

 * `%{metadata}`
-    * This emits a sequence of space separated metadata key/value pairs in the form `<key-label>=<value>`.
+    * This emits a sequence of space-separated metadata key/value pairs in the form `<key-label>=<value>`.
     * Individual keys can be excluded from appearing in the output by listing [`MetadataKey`]({{site.MetadataKey}}) fields in